async-rs/async.rs/source/blog/2019-11-07-async-std-0-9-12-async-await-is-ready.html.md

 In our [announcement blog post](https://async.rs/blog/announcing-async-std/), we communicated our intent to ship `async-std` on the release day of this feature.
 We will miss this deadline by a few days, but give you a short roadmap here.

 The delay is caused by the `futures-rs` library, which we depend on, making their final release yesterday.
-We highly respect `futures-rs` timeline, the time was well spend in release polish and we congratulate the team to their release!
+We highly respect `futures-rs` timeline, the time was well spent in release polish and we congratulate the team to their release!
 Still, this means that we will release `async-std` a little later, to also give ourselves time for quality control and release polish.
 The current release date is `Monday, November 11th`.

 Today, we will release `async-std` `0.9.12`, a final point release for you to play around with the new `async/.await` feature.